 Reading (DMARC Reports) Is Fundamental. . .

-Why is it so important to analyze DMARC reports?
 Well, it makes it so organizations can detect malicious emails and prioritize source configuration, all of which is crucial for maintaining their email security and reducing the risk of unauthorized access to sensitive data.

 Basically, DMARC reports allow you to see which emails on your domain are passing DKIM (DomainKeys Identified Mail), SPF (Sender Policy Framework), and DMARC checks.
 Monitoring your mail flow from your DMARC report allows you to update your DMARC policies with stricter enforcements gradually, further strengthening your protection against spoofing attacks.
 We all think that having more information at our fingertips is good – however, most enterprise organizations will see several hundred DMARC reports per day so it’s important for you or your IT team to be able to read and understand them!